-An official response that prohibits the student from attending the college, entering into college owned or operated property, participating in any college activities or academic organizations, typically to include at least one calendar week or the rest of the academic semester in which the offense occurred.
+An official response that prohibits the student from attending the college, typically to include at least one calendar week or the rest of the academic semester in which the offense occurred.
 Length of suspension will be determined by the VP of AGS or his/her designee.
 For academic year or semester suspensions, written request to return to the college must be submitted to the VP of AGS at least one month prior to the semester in which the student wishes to re-enroll.

-For suspensions, a student must complete an exit and re-entry interview with the appropriate college official before returning to campus.
+For suspensions, a student must complete an exit and re-entry interview with the appropriate college official.
 Any classes missed due to a suspension will be unexcused and subject to the policies and procedures of the faculty.
-Notification of suspension will be sent to the appropriate college offices, including their Program Director and Academic Advisor & Assistant Registrar.
+Notification of suspension will be sent to the appropriate college offices, including their Program Director and Academic and Student Services Coordinator.